 The smallest parallax angle that can be measured from the ground is about 0.01 arcsec so the furthest stars that can have distances measured from the ground are at d = 1/0.01 = 100 pc.

-Observations made in space permit measurements of even smaller parallax angles down to 0.001 arcsec corresponding to distances of 1000 pc.
+Observations made in space by the Hipparcos satellite permit measurements of even smaller parallax angles down to 0.001 arcsec corresponding to distances of 1000 pc.

-The satellite Hipparcos has measured about 118,000 stars using the parallax method.
+Hipparcos has measured about 118,000 stars using the parallax method.